mikevatd3/loader_template/README.md

-# How to setup and use the D3 Python ETL package template
+# How to setup and use this Python ETL package template

 ## Install cookiecutter and poetry in your *base Python 3 installation*